griffio/griffio.github.io/knowledgebase.md

 A Web Page is a tree-like structure, yet the W3C DOM is represented like Java API. e.g instead of querying, selectors, chaining; exposing an information model.

 Exclusivley use JSON for Web data formats
 Don’t produce or consume XML as data
 XML is for markup documents where you need things like Attributes, Processing Instructions, Namespaces.

+Convention Over Configuration
+Opinionated defaults - you have to agree with them as reasonable settings Sometimes can becomce a maintenance problem as application gets more complicated.
+Need more intentional overrides.

 Inversion of Control
 - Don’t call framework code, framework calls into components